coffee-dan/config/README.md

 # Startpage Development

+This repository is for the time being depreciated.
+It represents the first step in my startpage project so it will be revisted.
+However that will be after I have learned more about web development such that I feel I have something to add to this project as it exists right now.

 ## What are startpages?
 Startpages are locally hosted HTML documents that are used as a home or new tab page for your browser.
 Generally they contain a collection of links to frequently visited websites as the main element along with search bars, clocks, calendars or other imbedded items that improve productivity and/or are aesthetically pleasing.